zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 ## Introduction
 _Time to Complete: 30 minutes_

-Visual Builder (VB) is a cloud service that enables you to rapidly create and host web and mobile applications with minimal coding required.
+Oracle Visual Builder is a cloud service that enables you to rapidly create and host web and mobile applications with minimal coding required.
 Users can visually create an application using a collection of built-in user-interface controls, and bind the UI to existing REST services or custom business objects they create from within the tool.
 Users publish their application with a click of a button to provide access to end-users.
 In addition role based security can be defined for the application to control access to pages and data.

 ## Lab Overview

-This Lab will have you log into and Oracle Virtual Builder Cloud service and build a simple web application that uses Business Objects and Charts.
+This Lab will have you log into and Oracle Virtual Builder and build a simple web application that uses Business Objects and Charts.
 A business object is a resource, such as an invoice or purchase order, similar to a database table; it has fields that hold the data for your application.
 Like a database table, a business object provides the structure for data used with business processes.
 Business objects are stored in a database.

 ## Access Your Environment

-`After selecting the Demo Lab and Signing UP or Signing In you'll recieve an email with the URL and credentials to log into your Virtual Builder environment.`
+`After clicking on the the Demo Lab button and Signing UP or Signing In you'll recieve an email with the URL and credentials to log into your Virtual Builder environment.`

 - Click **Demo Lab**.